 - If the scan reveals a hardware issue, you can test that component specifically via the Component Tests menu, or better yet, take your machine to a certified technician for further investigations.

-Here’s a quick guide on how to do this on an HP computer:
+Here’s a quick guide on how to do this on computer:

 - Power up the laptop and press ESC repeatedly until you get to the System Diagnostics menu.
 Once you do so, press the F11 key to gain entry to the System Recovery menu.

-- Now, from the next screen, use the arrow keys to select Troubleshoot and press Enter.
-Then, choose Advanced options from the Troubleshooting menu.
+- Use the arrow keys to navigate to Troubleshoot > Advanced options > Troubleshooting menu.

-- In the Advanced options screen, use the arrow keys to select System Restore and press Enter to open the System Restore wizard.
+- In the Advanced options screen, Select System Restore and press Enter to open the System Restore wizard.

-- When you arrive inside the System Restore wizard, click Next at the first prompt to advance.
+- Inside the System Restore wizard, click Next at the first prompt to advance.

-- Now all that’s left to do is to press the Finish button to start the process of restoring your computer to a previous point.
+- Press the Finish button to start the process of restoring your computer to a previous point.
 You will be asked to confirm the process once again – click Yes when prompted.

-Method 4: Install the missing Microsoft Security Bulletin update via Safe Mode
+4. Install the update again using Safe Mode

-Another possible cause for the Fatal error C0000022 is a missing Microsoft Security Bulletin update ( MS16-101).
-Although this security update should automatically be installed by WU (Windows Update), there a lot of users have reported that the update was only partially installed and the Netlogon.dll dependency was not updated.
-This is what ends up creating the Fatal error C0000022.
+There a lot of users have reported that the update was only partially installed and the Netlogon.dll dependency was not updated.
+This is what ends up creating the error C0000022.

 Fortunately, you can start up your computer in Safe Mode and install the missing dependency update.
 Here’s what you need to do: